elephantscale/es-training-new/terraform/slides/About_Terraform_Class.md

 * Instructor’s contact information
 * Slides
-  - For each session, slides will be emailed out or delivered via virtual classroom
+  - For each session, slides will be emailed out or delivered
 * AWS and Terraform
   - Students need to have an AWS account
   - If you don't have one, we will walk through the process of getting a free AWS account
-  - Students will be using a local copy of Terraform on their own computers
+  - Students will be using a local copy of Terraform on their own computers or install Terraform on AWS
   - We will walk through the process of installing Terraform locally
 * Labs
   - Provided in the cloud via GitHub